 The holidays are upon us which means for some of us– myself included– will be complaining about incoming in-laws or other unsavory relations.
 While some complaints may be valid and not to be patronizing, but perhaps we can deal by considering people who will have to go through a little more to see their families.
 I just happen to see @prisonculture‘s tweets sharing groups’ Amazon wish … Continue reading Incarcerated Illinois

 Have you heard of Beauty Bakerie?
 Perhaps you have seen their AMAZING Lip Whips on social media. #WhatSmudge!!!
-Hi Sugar Babies!
+View this post on Instagram Hi Sugar Babies!
 Meet Versailles' Cousins!
 We are SOOOOO excited to welcome them to the family!
 You guys asked for it and we DELIVERED FOUR!!
-From wrist to arm: Honey, Bubblegum Crisis, I like to Chai Chai and Syruptitious🍬🍨🍦🍰🍡🍥🍯🍑 Indulge NOW on the site!!!
-A post shared … Continue reading Beauty Bakerie
+From wrist to arm: Honey, Bubblegum Crisis, I like to Chai Chai and Syruptitious🍬🍨🍦🍰🍡🍥🍯🍑 Indulge NOW on … Continue reading Beauty Bakerie

 As I mentioned in my last post, we recently celebrated my dad’s birthday, and one of my gifts to him was Michael Moore’s latest documentary Where to Invade Next.
 In it, Moore presents a fictionalized meeting between him and U.S. military heads where they ask him for help after 70 years of losing wars.
 He decides to “invade” countries and take what we need from them.
 These nations … Continue reading Where to Invade Next